N-Pierro/duckiebot005/modcon/README.md

 ```

 This command runs the duckiebot drivers on the robot while the agent runs on the laptop

-## Conclusion

-State estimation is a fundamental challenge in robotics that determines how accurately a robot can determine it's own position, orientatin, and motion within an environment.
-Due to noise in both sensor measurements of the duckiebot and motion models, state estimation must fuse multiple uncertain sources of information over time.
-This is where bayesian filtering methods, sucnn as the kalman filter, histogram filter and partivle filter play a critical role.
-So following this guide will provide the reader with an understanding of state estimation as applicable in robotics.

 ## Author: Njomeny Pierro M.M